Thoimrn/BASH-scripts/README.md

 ### This project is an example of some simple network and system administration scripts I have written.

 #### These scripts are in BASH format.
 Some of these scripts have been designed to be run in the background using a job scheduler.
 Others require user input and would be more appropriate to be run on demand by a user.
-They are examples of some basic bash structures, if-then, for loops, case statements etc.
+They are examples of some basic script structures, if-then, for loops, case statements etc.

 ##### [SCRIPT_1](https://github.com/Thoimrn/BASH-scripts/blob/94b4cedf6846a9fefe555f99445fcfebdfb226eb/MvFile30) ~ A basic file cleanup script that moves files modified more than 30 days ago.
 It prompts user to confirm action before running.